aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 ## Starting a PeekingDuck Project

-Once PeekingDuck has been installed, use `peekingduck init` to utilise our project template:
+Once PeekingDuck has been installed, use `peekingduck init` to initialise a new project with our template:
 ```bash
 > mkdir <new_project>
 > cd <new_project>